chipperdoodles/3color/HOWTO.md

   * image is usually just used for book pages and is the name of the image file including extension (.png, .jpg) that you uploaded in your instance/images folder and will be displayed as the page for this image
   * menu is a True or False statement.
 If marked true and entry for this page will be automatically added to the main menu

-  book page example (note: For comic pages you don't need anything after the option menu):
+  book page example (note: For comic pages you don't need anything after the option menu.
+Also as of right now name your files for story shortstoryname_pagenumber, when between 1 and 10 use the convention 01, 02, etc):

       ```
       title: "Ricks Page 3"